EdwinWenink/archive_fever/content/posts/59-Writing_not_collecting.md

 What we ultimately should care about is being able to use our knowledge to produce something new, whatever that may be.
 To not merely reproduce you must understand the material.
 And understanding requires application, a hermeneutic principle that particularly Gadamer worked out extensively.
-If you really want to measure your level of understanding, you should try to apply of explain something to yourself or someone else.
+If you really want to measure your level of understanding, you should try to apply or explain something to yourself or someone else.

 I distill this insight into a very simple principle for note-taking: